Malawi Human Rights Commission: History

 During the presidency of Bingu wa Mutharika, the Human Rights Commission was hampered by a lack of resources and a fear of reprisals.
 The MHRC retained its independence, according to the Human Rights Institute of the International Bar Association, as “exhibited through the concerted efforts of the outgoing chair of the MHRC, John Kapito,” whose open criticism of Mutharika's government resulted in threats and harassment".
 The MHRC continued “to execute its mandate to the best of its ability.”
 In 2009, the MHRC supported a women's rights group when it unsuccessfully sued the government claiming that the anti-abortion law infringed on women's rights.

 In June 2012, UN Deputy High Commissioner for Human Rights Kyung-wha Kang said that the MHRC had “done exemplary work, including through very difficult times in the past year.
 It is important that the independence and broad mandate of the MHRC are maintained and respected.”

+In 2019 the President Mutharika appointed Dr Sunduzwayo Madise, Boniface Massa, Dr Bertha Sefu, Stella Twea, Scader Louis, Chiyamwaka and Rev. Cecilia Kotia to become the 7th cohort of human rights commissioners.
+The commission was completed by the Law Commissioner and Ombudsman Martha Chizuma.
+Chizuma had to write to the President to object to Chiyamwaka and Rev. Cecilia Kotia as they were names that had not been recommended to the President.
+Chizuma said that the President had acted illegally as the constitution did not allow him to freely appoint human rights commissioners.

 Swearing in new members of the Commission in August 2012, President Banda assured them of her support for their work and of her commitment to their independence.
 She urged them to make the most of their “advisory role” and assured them “that nobody will be arrested by my office and I shall not hesitate to seek advice from your institution.”